dmatrix/spark-misc/src/py/sc/variants/README.md

 ## What You'll Learn

-This tutorial covers everything you need to master Variant data type:
+This tutorial covers everything you need to learn about Variant data type:

 ### 📚 **Core Concepts**
 - What is the Variant data type and when to use it